JosephPrichard/bRPC/README.md

-# brpc
+# BRPC

-A simple binary serialization and RPC-like format
+A simple binary serialization and RPC-like format.